 Approved by the NCMA Board of Trustees, June 5, 2013

 As required by the NCMA’s Collection Management Policies, the provenance of all works of art proposed for acquisition must be thoroughly investigated by the curators and a satisfactory report made to the Collections Committee of the Board of Trustees.
 If, after diligent research, the provenance of the work remains incomplete, the curators and director must determine with a high degree of confidence that the incompleteness of provenance is not serious before an acquisition can proceed.

-All queries or information relating to the provenance of works in the NCMA collection should be directed to John W. Coffey, Deputy Director for Art, via email or by phone (919) 664-6759.
+All questions or information relating to the provenance of works in the NCMA collection should be directed to Michele Frederick, associate curator of European art, via email or by phone, (919) 664-6766.